-The Townsends Warbler is quite common in the Pacific Northwest including Vancouver Island.
+Townsends Warbler is quite common in the Pacific Northwest including Vancouver Island.
 You should look high up in conifer trees where they can be seen feeding on insects.
 They are quite hard to see in the foliage and they tend to move around quickly.
 Look for the dark eye patch.

 The male has a black and yellow patterned head with a black eye patch, crown, throat, and nape.
-He is olive green above with a yellow breast, white belly, and has yellow sides streaked with black. he has two white wing bars and he has white outer tail feathers.
+He is olive-green above with a yellow breast, white belly, and has yellow sides streaked with black. he has two white wing bars and he has white outer tail feathers.
 The female has an olive green eye patch and crown.

-Townsend Warblers are mostly found in the Pacific Northwest, from Alaska to Oregon.
+These Warblers are mostly found in the Pacific Northwest, from Alaska to Oregon.
 They are found in moist, dark, conifer forests.
 Some of these warblers winter in California, but most travel to Mexico and Central America.

-The colors of the townsend warbler help them remain unseen in the coastal forests of Vancouver Island.
+The colors of the Townsend warbler help them remain unseen in the coastal forests of Vancouver Island.

-They breed in the spring.
+Breeding happens in the in the spring.
 The males arrive at the breeding grounds first and claim their territories, they will defend their territories from others by singing.
 Pairs are formed when the females arrive.
 He will approach a potential mate with his head down and displays to her by spreading his wings and tail., a gentleman bird.
-After forming a bond, the female builds a nest of moss, grass, twigs and bark strips.
+After forming a bond, the female builds a nest of moss, grass, twigs, and bark strips.
 She will lay up to 5 eggs.

 The male feeds the female while she is incubating the eggs and will remain close to their mates singing softly to her as she sits on the nest.
 After hatching, the young will leave the nest about 11 days later.
 Both parents feed and care for the young until they can fend for themselves.